top of page

 6_edited.jpg

-To the human ear, the snapping these shrimp produce is identified as a distinct crackling sound.
-Throughout history, this ocean noise was posited to be a combination of phenomena including shipworms, volcano activity, and rolling pebbles.
-However, after analysing underwater audio recordings during WWII it was later discovered that the sound was in fact produced by dense populations of snapping shrimp.
+To the human ear, the snapping these shrimp produce can be identified as a distinct crackling sound and has been said to sound like static, burning twigs, frying fat, pop rocks, and many more evocative comparisons.
+Throughout history, for as long as humans have been to sea, this common ocean noise was posited to be a combination of phenomena including shipworms, volcano activity, and rolling pebbles.
+However, it wasn't until underwater audio recordings were used during WWII that this "troublesome" noise was thoroughly investigated.
+It was soon discovered that the suspicious sound was in fact produced by dense populations of snapping shrimp!
+The University of California Division of War Research published a report in 1944 detailing the noise of snapping shrimp and its influence on naval operations.

 Screenshot 2023-09-16 at 2.28.37 PM.png